rubycas/rubycas-client/README.txt

 If your organization does not already have a CAS server, you may be interested in RubyCAS-Client's sister project, RubyCAS-Server[http://code.google.com/p/rubycas-server/].

+The RubyCAS-Client package includes adapters for Rails and Merb, although the client library itself can be adapted for other frameworks (for example an implementation for Camping is available via the Picnic[http://github.com/zuk/picnic/tree/master] library).

 == Getting help and reporting problems